animusarya/bulma-cyprees/README.md

 # Intellishare

-> An boilerplate for frontend apps using ReactJs with batteries included.
+> Frontend app for intellishare using ReactJs with batteries included.

 ## Requirements
 ```bash